 Walker, RA, Niepceron, A, Ramakrishnan, C, Sedano, L, Hehl, AB, Brossier, F & Smith, NC 2016, 'Discovery of a tyrosine-rich sporocyst wall protein in Eimeria tenella', PARASITES & VECTORS, vol. 9.View/Download from: Publisher's site

-Hehl, AB, Basso, WU, Lippuner, C, Ramakrishnan, C, Okoniewski, M, Walker, RA, Grigg, ME, Smith, NC & Deplazes, P 2015, 'Asexual expansion of Toxoplasma gondii merozoites is distinct from tachyzoites and entails expression of non-overlapping gene families to attach, invade, and replicate within feline enterocytes', BMC GENOMICS, vol. 16.View/Download from: UTS OPUS or Publisher's site
+Hehl, AB, Basso, WU, Lippuner, C, Ramakrishnan, C, Okoniewski, M, Walker, RA, Grigg, ME, Smith, NC & Deplazes, P 2015, 'Asexual expansion of Toxoplasma gondii merozoites is distinct from tachyzoites and entails expression of non-overlapping gene families to attach, invade, and replicate within feline enterocytes', BMC GENOMICS, vol. 16.View/Download from: Publisher's site

 Miller, CM, Zakrzewski, AM, Robinson, DP, Fuller, SJ, Walker, RA, Ikin, RJ, Bao, SJ, Grigg, ME, Wiley, JS & Smith, NC 2015, 'Lack of a Functioning P2X7 Receptor Leads to Increased Susceptibility to Toxoplasmic Ileitis', PLOS ONE, vol. 10, no. 6.View/Download from: Publisher's site